Anthony Martial signs new Manchester United contract: France international to stay until 2024, with option of a further year | Goal.com

 Martial could be back in action for Solskjaer's side on Sunday, as they take in a trip to Leicester City.

-United are now only two points behind Chelsea and Arsenal in the race for a top-four Premier League finish, while also through to the last-16 of the Champions League.
+United are now only two points behind Chelsea and Arsenal in the race for a top-four Premier League finish, while also through to the last 16 of the Champions League and fifth round of the FA Cup.